-The chart recorders at the ozone sites have been taken out of service entirely.
-In their place is an additional data logger at each site, spare Agilaire 8816s.
+Instead of chart recorders the Bureau has installed an additional data logger at each site, spare Agilaire 8816s.
 Both the primary and secondary loggers are being polled.
 Both sites also have AV Trends software that captures data from the primary logger on a local PC.
 AV Trends enables the operator to view previously recorded data during a site visit.
 Data at the site can be manipulated into graphs using the software.